 Chiffon cakes are perfect for those times when I am too lazy to layer, frost and decorate cakes.
 I mean with chiffons , you just pour your batter in a tube pan, bake, let it cool and pour some glaze (or not).

-This recipe is so wonderful because it yields the most amazing chiffon cake baked in a tube pan.
+- This recipe is so wonderful because it yields the most amazing chiffon cake baked in a tube pan.
 It has the perfect, elegant height; It does minimal shrinking and it has that distinct delicious pineapple flavor.
 When you slice through it, it is very soft and fine.
 It is almost like a melt in your mouth texture.

-I think this pineapple chiffon cake is perfect in flavor, texture and appearance!
+- I think this pineapple chiffon cake is perfect in flavor, texture and appearance!
 I have had lots of failures baking chiffon in a tube pan, but this recipe made me forget all about those.

-I am definitely regarding this as one of my go to recipes, and will plan on adapting new flavors to incorporate to it.
+- I am definitely regarding this as one of my go-to recipes and will plan on adapting new flavors to incorporate to it.
 For now though, I hope you give this recipe a try.
 It is definitely a keeper.

+Combine together the dry ingredients in a bowl.
+Use a whisk to incorporate them.
 Whisk the egg yolks in another bowl.
-And to it add the pineapple juice, oil and grated lemon zest.
+And to it add the pineapple juice, oil and vanilla extract.
 Whisk to combine.

 Fold about a quarter of the whites to the yolk batter and combine thoroughly.
 This is done to thin down the yolk batter a bit to resemble the consistency of the meringue ( egg whites).
 It will help to easily fold the rest of the egg whites to the yolk batter .
 Gradually fold the remaining egg whites.

 Pour batter into the 10 inch tube pan.
 Run a knife or a metal spatula across the batter to release air pockets and then smoothen the top with an angled spatula.
 Alternatively, you can lightly tap the pan against the counter.
 I do both, I don’t know :p